reeseovine/dotfiles-old/README.md

 There is also an [`archive` branch](https://github.com/katacarbix/dotfiles/tree/archive) that contains interesting stuff for apps that I don't use anymore including Atom and Vivaldi.
 It's worth checking out if you don't see what you're looking for in here.

+Note: I've been trying out Wayland recently and I may or may not switch to it in the future, which means a bunch of stuff in this repo could change.
+If that's the case it will all be available in the archive.

 <table>
   <tr>
     <td>